Confidence and discoveries with e-values: Necessity and possibility measures

-\begin{remark} The notions of confidence measures discussed in this section are related to the necessity measures of possibility theory \citep{Dubois/Prade:1988} (which they include in a wider class of what they call confidence measures), to the belief functions of the Dempster--Shafer theory \citep{Shafer:1976}, and to confidence in conformal prediction \citep[(3.66)]{Vovk/etal:2005book}.
-However, unlike confidence measures in those theories, our notion just re-expresses the idea of confidence regions without adding new information. \end{remark}
+\begin{remark} Our notation is borrowed from modal logic, which has two basic modalities, $\Box$ (necessity) and $\Diamond$ (possibility), analogous to the quantifiers $\forall$ and $\exists$, respectively.
+The notions of necessity and possibility measures discussed in this section are closely related to the necessity and possibility measures of possibility theory \citep{Dubois/Prade:1988} (which they include in a wider class of what they call confidence measures), and also somewhat related to the belief and plausibility functions of the Dempster--Shafer theory \citep{Shafer:1976}, and to confidence and credibility in conformal prediction \citep[(3.66)]{Vovk/etal:2005book}.
+However, unlike their counterparts in those theories, our notions just re-express the idea of confidence regions without adding new information. \end{remark}